typelevel/typelevel.github.com/posts/2018-06-27-optimizing-tagless-final-2.md

 We then used that monoid to recreate a new interpreter that can take this extra information into account.

 With monadic programs, we do not have such luxury.
-We can only step through each of our instructions one at a time, because every instruction depends on the prior one.
+We can only step through each of our instructions one at a time, because every instruction depends on the results of the prior one.
 This means that we cannot extract any information beyond the very first instruction we have.
 That might seem like a deal breaker, but there's still a few things we can do.
 We could, for example, build up our monoid `M` dynamically, after each monadic instruction.